tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 For these examples, I'm going to use the `sleepstudy` dataset from the lme4 package.
-The outcome measure is reaction time, the predictor measure is days of sleep deprivation, and these measurements are nested within participants&mdash;we have 10 observations per participant.
+The outcome measure is reaction time, the predictor measure is days of sleep deprivation, and these measurements are nested within participants—we have 10 observations per participant.
 I am also going to add two fake participants with incomplete data to illustrate partial pooling.